You cannot use up creativity. The more you use it the more you have. (Maya Angelou)

 What if … ?
 Why would … ?
 How did … ?

 And then the connections emerge.
-Some thoughts will persist; they grow and change; others will fall aside and lie neglected and sometimes, when I need inspiration, I read through my Morning Pages and find these lovely nuggets which I had long forgotten.
+Some thoughts will persist; they grow and change; others will fall aside and lie neglected and sometimes, when I need inspiration, I read through my Morning Pages and find these nuggets which I had long forgotten.
 My Morning Pages are the greenhouse where stories can emerge, plot twists resolve, and ideas wait to be explored.

 So, every time I write my Morning Pages, I access that infinite stream of creativity which lies deep inside, somewhere between the head, the heart and the fingers.
 I believe that so far, I have only skimmed the surface.